s3ql/s3ql/rst/faq.rst

-Therefore, the only way to share an S3QL file system among different computers is to have one "master" computer that runs *mount.s3ql*, and then shares the mountpoint over a network file system like NFS, CIFS or sshfs.
-If the participating computers are connected over an insecure network, NFS and CIFS should be combined with VPN software like `Tinc <http://www.tinc-vpn.org/>`_ (which is very easy to set up for a few computers) or OpenVPN (which is a lot more complicated).
+Therefore, the only way to share an S3QL file system among different computers is to have one "master" computer that runs *mount.s3ql*, and then shares the mountpoint over a network file system like NFS or CIFS.

-In principle, both VPN and NFS/CIFS-alike functionality could be integrated into S3QL to allow simultaneous mounting using *mount.s3ql* directly.
-However, consensus among the S3QL developers is that this is not worth the increased complexity.

 What block size should I use?
 =============================

-The :cmdopt:`--data-block-size` option of the :program:`mkfs.s3ql` command determines the maximum size of the data chunks that S3QL exchanges with the backend server.
+The :cmdopt:`--data-block-size` option of the :program:`mkfs.s3ql` command determines the maximum size of the data blocks that S3QL exchanges with the backend server.

 For files smaller than the block size, this option has no effect.
-Files larger than the maximum object size are split into multiple chunks.
-Whenever you upload or download data from the backend, this is done in complete chunks.
-So if you have configured a maximum object size of 10 MB, and want to read (or write) 5 bytes in a 100 MB file, you will still download (or upload) 10 MB of data.
-If you decreased the maximum object size to 5 MB, you'd download/upload 5 MB.
+Files larger than the maximum object size are split into multiple blocks.
+Whenever you upload or download data from the backend, this is done in complete blocks.
+So if you have configured a maximum object size of 10 MB, and want to read (or write) 5 bytes in a 100 MB file, you will still download (or upload) roughly 10 MB of data (compression may reduce this amount).
+If you decreased the maximum object size to 5 MB, you'd download/upload only about 5 MB.

 On the other hand, if you want to read the whole 100 MB, and have configured a block size of 10 MB, S3QL will have to send 10 separate